muhamed42/Assignment-QS3/Contacts-Testcases.md

 # TC-01
 ## Verify that the user can view all contacts without any filters.
 ### Steps
-- Send a GET request to the /contacts endpoint.
+- Navigate to the GET /contacts endpoint.
-- Then Click Excute.
+- Click on "Try it out" and then "Execute."
+- Show the response and explain that it includes a list of all contacts.
 ### Expected Result
 - The response includes a list of all contacts.
 ### Actual Result